Wealth Management

 What October’s Budget might mean for your wealth

-Speaking from the Downing Street garden last week, the Prime Minister warned October’s Budget will be ‘painful’ and the Government will have to make ‘big asks’ of the public.
+Speaking from Downing Street garden, the Prime Minister warned October’s Budget will be ‘painful’ and the Government will have to make ‘big asks’ of the public.
 Sir Keir Starmer also said that people would have to ‘accept short-term pain for long-term good’ and those with the ‘broadest shoulders should bear the heavier burden’.

 2nd September 2024